Eventual-Inc/Daft/docs/source/index.rst

 Data Engineering
 ****************

-*Provides the local performance and memory stability of DuckDB/Polars with the scalability of Apache Spark*
+*Combine the performance of DuckDB, Pythonic UX of Polars and scalability of Apache Spark for data engineering from MB to PB scale*

-* **Extract → Transform → Load (ETL):** Perform data engineering on messy multimodal data at scales ranging from MB to PB, on a single node or a distributed cluster
+* Scale ETL workflows effortlessly from local to distributed environments
+* Enjoy a Python-first experience without JVM dependency hell
-* **Cloud-native:** Native integrations with modern cloud storage (e.g. S3), open catalogs/table formats (e.g. Apache Iceberg, DeltaLake) and open data formats (e.g. Apache Parquet)
+* Leverage native integrations with cloud storage, open catalogs, and data formats

 Data Analytics
 **************

-*Provides a SQL interface with the snappiness of local engines such as DuckDB and scalability of engines such as Spark/Trino*
+*Blend the snappiness of DuckDB with the scalability of Spark/Trino for unified local and distributed analytics*

-* **Local Analytics:** Snappy interactive data exploration and aggregations from Python notebooks using DataFrames or SQL with the performance/development experience of local engines such as DuckDB/Polars
+* Utilize complementary SQL and Python interfaces for versatile analytics
+* Perform snappy local exploration with DuckDB-like performance
-* **Distributed Analytics:** Powerful capabilities to scale to the cloud when required to process larger datasets, outperforming distributed analytics engines such as Spark and Trino
+* Seamlessly scale to the cloud, outperforming distributed engines like Spark and Trino

 ML/AI
 *****

-*Replaces opinionated data formats such as Mosaic Data Shard (MDS) or TFRecords with dataloading directly from open formats (Apache Parquet, JPEG) into Pytorch or Numpy while saturating network bandwidth*

-* **Dataloading for training:** Fast and memory efficient dataloaders from open file formats such as Parquet and JPEG
+*Streamline ML/AI workflows with efficient dataloading from open formats like Parquet and JPEG*

+* Load data efficiently from open formats directly into PyTorch or NumPy
-* **Model batch inference on GPUs:** Schedule large-scale model batch inference on a fleet of GPUs on a distributed cluster.
+* Schedule large-scale model batch inference on distributed GPU clusters
+* Optimize data curation with advanced clustering, deduplication, and filtering

 Technology
 ----------